Overview of PhD Program

 Each of these options is described briefly below.

 The traditional doctoral dissertation generally consists of an abstract, five chapters, references, and any appendices.
 The outline of chapters below is merely a guide.
-The pages numbers are rough estimates, and the form of the chapters will vary, reflecting the academic discipline or orientation of the student’s research.
+The page numbers are rough estimates, and the form of the chapters will vary, reflecting the academic discipline or orientation of the student’s research.

 Abstract: The abstract is a short overall summary of the work.
 It lays out the purpose(s) and aims of the study, the methods, and the key results and implications.
-The abstract generally is 2-3 double spaced pages.
+The abstract generally is 2-3 double-spaced pages.

 Chapter 1: Introduction: Statement of the Problem and Specific Aims.
-This chapter, which tends to be relatively short (5-6 double spaced pages), provides an introduction to the dissertation.
+This chapter, which tends to be relatively short (5-6 double-spaced pages), provides an introduction to the dissertation.
 It describes briefly why this work was undertaken, what background conditions or data suggested it was an important problem, and what, then, this project was intended to accomplish.

 Chapter 2: Literature Review.
 The literature review summarizes existing literature that informed the dissertation research.
-It generally is organized topically.
+It is generally organized topically.
 The literature review tends to be a fairly detailed review, particularly for those topics most directly related to the content and methods of the dissertation.
 The literature review tends to be 30-60 pages in length.

 Chapter 3: Methods.
 The content of the methods chapter varies tremendously with the methodological approach taken by the student for the dissertation research.
 With traditional empirical studies, it will generally include the specific aims, research questions, and/or hypothesis; a description of the source of study data, a description of the study instrument and its development, if relevant; a description of secondary data obtained, if relevant; analytic methods, including data cleaning, creation of a data set, creation of variables and/or qualitative codes, types of analyses done, and human subjects issues.
 The methods chapter ranges from 20-40 pages.

 Chapter 4: Results.
 The results chapter reports the main findings of the dissertation.
-It often is organized by research question or specific aim or hypothesis, but need not necessarily follow this format.
+It is often organized by research question or specific aim or hypothesis but need not necessarily follow this format.
 The results chapter ranges from 25-50 pages.

 Chapter 5: Discussion of Results and Policy Implications.
 The discussion chapter both summarizes key findings and discusses findings in light of existing literature and in light of their policy implications.
-Also included generally are a description of the study’s limitations and implications for future research.
+Also included generally is a description of the study’s limitations and implications for future research.
 The Discussion chapter is generally 25-50 pages.

 References: A listing of all citations used for the dissertation must be provided.
 The Department allows any standard format for references.

 Appendices: Appendices can be used for many purposes.
 They can include study instruments, if relevant; they can include additional tables not included in the main body of the dissertation; also to be included must be a copy of the student’s CV.
-The traditional dissertation should be able to “stand alone” without appendices, however, so results should never be put in appendices that are key to the study’s main findings.
+The traditional dissertation should be able to “stand alone” without appendices; however, such results should never be put in appendices that are key to the study’s main findings.

 All components of the traditional dissertation will be judged by the committee to be one of the following: Acceptable, Acceptable with Revisions, or Unacceptable.
 Students, with guidance from their adviser, will rework their dissertation until all components are judged acceptable.